History of Ukrainian nationality: Kingdom of Ruthenia

 Kingdom of Ruthenia (or Kingdom of Galicia–Volhynia) was the spiritual and cultural successor to Kievan Rus'.
 It was a distinctly "Ukrainian" state, in the sense that it was not a conglomerate of diverse peoples and principalities.
 It was situated in the westernmost part of modern Ukraine, and at its height extended to the Black Sea.
 It was centred in the cities of Halych and Volhynia, and exhibited European features in government and social structure; specifically, feudal social order and mutual self-defence leagues with other Eastern European countries.
 The military alliances were formed with Poland, Hungary, and Romania, against the Mongol "Golden Horde", which had conquered the northern Rus principalities and the old centre of Rusyn culture, Kiev.

 During the era of Golden Horde hegemony over parts of the Eastern Slavic tribes, a frontier that was lawless and sparsely populated formed on the edge of Kievan Rus' and Halych-Volhynia domains, to the south and west of these political entities.
-It was a no-man's land until the Ruthenian (not to be confused with Rusyn) peasants, merchants, and nobles began to flee there and settle it, calling the new frontier Zaporizhia, or “past the rapids.”
+It was a no-man's land until the Ruthenian (not to be confused with modern Rusyns) peasants, merchants, and nobles began to flee there and settle it, calling the new frontier Zaporizhia, or “past the rapids.”
 The extent of Rus control in the south was set at the first rapids on the River Dnieper.
 The main reason for its colonisation was the religious persecution of Orthodox Christians under Polish rule.

 For two hundred years, Halych-Volhynia forged stronger links with the West, increasing the amount of Latin influence.
 For example, the first King of Rus, Danylo, was given his crown by the Pope as a way to increase papal influence in Eastern Orthodox lands.
-The geographic region spanning the Steppes and connecting Latin and Byzantine religious areas through trade along the Dnieper created a region influenced by cultures of Western Europe, Eastern Europe, and Asia.
+The geographic region spanning the steppes and connecting Latin and Byzantine religious areas through trade along the Dnieper created a region influenced by cultures of Western Europe, Eastern Europe, and Asia.